marvinsaga123/covey.town/DESIGN.md

 #### New Features Handled by `FriendsService`

-- WIP
+- Search by users by username
-- WIP
+- View one's current friends list
-- WIP
+- View the rooms friends are currently in if the Covey.Town room is public

 ## Database